 Lesson 2: Tactics

-The jam is essentially the same logic as the screen, though it works a little different, by shoving a great many models into the opponents formation.
-It is used if you cant connect the charge as you fall short by a few inches, (or somewhat rarer, if you want to get into the relative safety vs shooting with a DEF bonus for being in melee).
+The jam is essentially the same logic as the screen though it works a little differently.
+It works by shoving a great number of models into the opponent's formation.
+It is used if you can't complete a charge as you fall short by a few inches, (or somewhat rarer, if you want to get into the relative safety vs shooting with a DEF bonus for being in melee).
 The jam is often useful against a ranged army.
 Just run into contact if you have to; being in a losing melee game is a better problem than being stuck in a one-sided ranged game.
 Often it is the same deal if you run into an efficient close combat unit.
 The jamming unit you run into combat is going to get brutally slashed, but losing cheap infantry troopers is often a better problem than allowing their charge to connect where your opponent wants it to connect.
 Whichever the situation, the jam works the same way.
 You run way up their faces, and you position a unit so each of your guys threaten as many models as possible, preferably as many units as possible.
-The further in you can get them, the better.
-If you can threaten hiding support solos, that's one more of the opponent's activations that is disrupted.
-Force the opponent to clear these forces away using as many of his activations as possible, before he can think of moving the rest of his forces forward.
-If you get the opportunity to jam gunlines, the better, because they can't reliably remove the threat themselves if they are in melee - forcing the opponent to use another activation to clear it away.
+The further in you can get the unit, the better.
+If you can threaten hiding support solos, that is one more of the opponent's activations that is disrupted.
+Force the opponent to clear these forces away using as many of their activations as possible before they can think of moving the rest of their forces forward.
+It works even better if you get the opportunity to jam gunlines because they can't reliably remove the threat themselves if they are in melee - forcing the opponent to use another activation to clear it away.

 The reverse of the above is the unjam, or counter-jam, or anti-tarpit, and should preferably work well against both jams and screens.
 You want to cheap options for this task, since committing expensive models to clear cheap models is really inefficient.
 Chaff removal models are models with rules that allow them to remove large quantities of infantry that gets in the way.
 The screen is countered by huge spell blasts (some warlocks and warcasters are the best chaff removal models in the game), or trampling heavies, or you can ignore the screen using models with parry, and defeat it using berserkers with reach.
 Of course, screen removers should preferably be low on numbers, so you dont remove their screen just to replace it with your own screen and end up in the way of your own ready-to-charge monsters.
 Jamming models are more tricky, because there are a few tactical options that are taken away when they are up your face.
 Reach and several attacks works, as does Thresher, if at all you can avoid hitting your own guys.
 Otherwise Side Stepping infantry with more attacks, or models with Overtake are excellent at murdering jammers, because they can remove a model, move and remove another one.
 Whichever unjammers or screen removers (units, solos or whatever) you want, keep them in the second line, so you can move them in where the jam annoys you the most.
 The less space they take, and the faster they are the easier it is to use them without having them get in the way afterwards.